gavinbuilds/gavinbuilds.github.io/docs/JTD-files/JTD-files.md

 # JTD Files

-Here is where I am storing all the example and default files of Just The Docs theme.
+Here is where I am storing all the examples and default files of Just The Docs theme.
 {: .fs-6 .fw-300 }